-Crossref operates an OAI-PMH service for the distribution of metadata to subscribers (Enhanced CMS).
+We operate an OAI-PMH service for the distribution of metadata in XML.
 This system is based on the OAI-PMH version 2 repository framework and implements the interface as documented at http://www.openarchives.org/OAI/openarchivesprotocol.html.

-We allow public access to two OAI verbs which allow for discovery of coverage information
+We allow public access to two OAI verbs, ListSets and ListIdentifiers, which allow for discovery of available information.

 We support selective harvesting according to sets defined by the hierarchy of publisher and title.
 Setspecs are formatted as follows: